Three Kinds of Life

 John 5:24

-'Life' here is, you guessed, zoe, and 'eternal life' is zoe aioneos.
+'Life' here is, again, zoe, and 'eternal life' is zoe aioneos.
 But notice what Jesus says.
 He's saying 'he who truly hears and believes has already passed from death to life'.

 A few English versions (e.g. CJB, EHV) use 'crossed over' for 'passed'.